Tensaie leads UTEP against New Mexico State after 23-point game - WTOP News

 BOTTOM LINE: UTEP hosts New Mexico State after Ivane Tensaie scored 23 points in UTEP’s 64-42 loss to the Middle Tennessee Raiders.

-The Miners have gone 6-5 at home.
-UTEP gives up 64.7 points to opponents and has been outscored by 1.8 points per game.
+The Miners are 6-5 in home games.
+UTEP has a 4-8 record in games decided by 10 points or more.

-The Aggies are 4-5 in CUSA play.
+The Aggies are 4-5 against CUSA opponents.
 New Mexico State is sixth in the CUSA scoring 65.2 points per game and is shooting 42.1%.

 UTEP’s average of 5.3 made 3-pointers per game this season is just 0.3 more made shots on average than the 5.0 per game New Mexico State allows.
-New Mexico State averages 5.9 made 3-pointers per game this season, 0.9 fewer makes per game than UTEP allows.
+New Mexico State has shot at a 42.1% rate from the field this season, 2.8 percentage points higher than the 39.3% shooting opponents of UTEP have averaged.

-The Miners and Aggies face off Saturday for the first time in CUSA play this season.

-Molly Kaiser is shooting 49.7% and averaging 21.5 points for the Aggies.
-Fanta Gassama is averaging 9.5 points over the last 10 games.
+Fanta Gassama is averaging 10.2 points, 9.7 rebounds and 2.1 steals for the Aggies.
+Molly Kaiser is averaging 23.2 points over the last 10 games.

 LAST 10 GAMES: Miners: 3-7, averaging 58.9 points, 33.0 rebounds, 11.5 assists, 5.1 steals and 1.3 blocks per game while shooting 40.6% from the field.
 Their opponents have averaged 66.6 points per game.